 General

-Tickets are required for all guests at the fall Undergraduate Commencement Ceremony.
+Tickets are required for all graduates at the Spring Undergraduate Commencement Ceremony.
+More information will be posted to the website under Tickets.

 Commencement Speaker